johanjino/PND-loads/README.md

 ## Reproducing the Store Distance Results

-Follow these steps to reproduce the store distance evaluation results presented in the paper.
+Follow these steps to reproduce the store distance evaluation results presented in the thesis.

 ### Prerequisites